GeorgeCooper-WT/lamina-etl-portfolio/README.md

 ### 4. Document Intelligence & Site Configuration ```/vlm_parser```

-*Note: Work in progress.
-Prompts and proprietary code are omitted from this public repository.*
+*Note: Prompts and proprietary code are omitted from this public repository.*

 <br>